-Between eight and nine million people in Germany have diabetes.
+34.2 million people, or 10.5% of the U.S. population, have diabetes, 37% of them will develop foot problems related to the disease.
 Common accompanying signs of diabetes include dry skin and excess callus on the feet.
 They are partly responsible for serious foot complications such as diabetic foot syndrome, which may result in amputations.
 But this can be avoided with the right care.